Amundi PEA S&P 500 Review chart displayed on a tablet in Paris

 Today, we are looking at the heavyweight champion of this strategy: the Amundi PEA S&P 500.
 This ETF is widely considered the best option for Expats.

-I have spent the last week tearing apart the latest technical data, the prospectus, and the post-merger details from late 2025 to give you the unvarnished truth.
-Is this the best ETF for your French portfolio?
+I have spent the last week tearing apart the latest technical data, the retrospective of 2025, and the post-merger details to give you the unvarnished truth for 2026.
+Is this still the best ETF for your French portfolio?
 Let’s find out.

 If you walk into a French bakery and ask for a bagel, they will look at you like you’re crazy.
 The PEA is that bakery.
 It only serves European pastries (EU stocks).